 Gina Kiel, another New Zealander, created this mural.
 This 'head' portion of the mural reflects the time in Whanganui in 2011 when there were reported UFO sightings. "-óne eye follows you wherever you go.''

 An important part of the festival was the Mentoring Programme.
 Seven, year 12 and 13 local artist students, were selected to be mentored by the Whanganui Wall artists and learned all about how to paint large scale outdoor works.
-They also created their own mural on the Youth Art Wall.
+They created their own mural on the Youth Art Wall.
 It was a great opportunity for these young local artists to experience professional street art.

 Claire Foxton from Australia painted this mural of two elders from the local iwi, Kataraina Millin and her Aunty Josephine Takarangi-Firmin, affectionately known as Aunty Noti.
 Both women are well respected and active in Whanganui with the protection and passing down of knowledge for their people and the wider community.

 PAT PERRY - USA

 Pat Perry from the USA painted this portrait of local Whanganui modernist artist, Edith Collier, who achieved success and acclaim in London where she studied and exhibited from 1913 to 1922.

 However, on her return to the conservative community in New Zealand, she was treated harshly especially for her nude paintings.
 Her father burnt many of her paintings and she ended up working on the family farm and helping with child-rearing.